CholGen/bacpage-resources/Writerside/topics/Reference-based-Assembly.md

 <procedure title="Useful options">
     <step>
         <b>bacpage</b> will search through the provided project directory for <code>config.yaml</code> and <code>sample_data.csv</code>.
-        If its unable to find them, or if you would like to keep them in other locations, you can specify their paths using the <code>--configfile</code> and <code>--samples</code> options, respectively.
+        If it is unable to find them, or if you would like to keep them in other locations, you can specify their paths using the <code>--configfile</code> and <code>--samples</code> options, respectively.
     </step>
     <step>